 - Cheap prices – A lifestyle in the lap of luxury for a fraction of the price you’d pay to be bored shitless at home?
 Say no more.

-- Good work-life balance – At times, it can be hard to strike the right balance between work and play as digital nomad.
-Base yourself somewhere that works towards that purpose, even if it’s just a part of the world that you find yourself constantly drawn to go hiking in.
+- Good work-life balance – At times, it can be hard to strike the right balance between work and play as digital nomad – digital nomadism changes travel and how you experience it.
+So base yourself somewhere that works towards that purpose, even if it’s just a part of the world that you find yourself constantly drawn to go hiking in.

-Ditch Your Desk: Your Guide to the Digitial Nomad Lifestyle
+Ditch Your Desk: Your Guide to the Digital Nomad Lifestyle